MLB releases pandemic-shortened schedule amid testing delays - WHIZ News

 Brewers reliever Brent Suter said the surprise session “was awesome.
 I saw a few guys tearing up — I teared up a little bit.
 That was a great move by Counsell and the wives did a great job keeping it under wraps.
 It was such a cool, touching moment.
 It kind of reinforced why we’re here and doing all these things to keep each other safe because it’s about our families, as well.”

-AP Sports Writers Jake Seiner, Stephen Whyno, Steven Wine, Stephen Hawkins, Dave Campbell, Tom Withers and Steve Megargee contributed to this report.
+AP Sports Writers Beth Harris, Rob Maaddi, Jake Seiner, Stephen Whyno, Steven Wine, Stephen Hawkins, Dave Campbell, Tom Withers and Steve Megargee contributed to this report.